Quarterly Dispatch · Issue N° 01 · Spring 2026 Built to run without you. Newport Beach, CA

 3. Stay in the room.

 The instinct after a sale is to disappear.
 Founders get tired, advisors get paid, everyone wants to celebrate.
 But the integration is where the value is either kept or lost, and the people who stay are the people who write the next chapter.
-We stayed.
-We're still embedded with that company today, inside the parent.
+In the best versions of this story: they stayed.
+They became the finance function inside something much larger than what they started.

 "A clean set of books is the cheapest negotiating tool you will ever own."